AydenMQ/Machine_Learning_Models/README.md

 ## Installation

 To get started, clone this repository and install the required Python packages.
-Ensure that you have Python 3 installed and JupyterLab set up.
+Ensure that you have installed Python 3 and that JupyterLab is set up.
 Use the following commands:

 ```bash
 git clone https://github.com/AydenMQ/Machine_Learning_Models.git